<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=8347180831966915&amp;ev=PageView&amp;noscript=1">

 Winvesta Multi-Currency Account

-Winvesta Multi-Currency Account (MCA) provides you with your own foreign currency accounts to collect payments in the client’s local currency.
-You get your own banking details in 30+ currencies including USD, GBP, and EUR.
+Winvesta's global collection account (GCA) provides you with your own foreign currency accounts to collect payments in the client’s local currency.
+You get your own banking details in 30+ currencies including USD, GBP, EUR and CAD.
 To open an account, you just need a PAN card and address proof.
 Signing up takes only 2 minutes.

 PayPal